France Plans To Revoke Birthplace Citizenship In Mayotte - UrduPoint

 Le Pen's niece, Marion Marechal of the far-right "Reconquete" group also welcomed the announcement.

 "Bravo for finally recognising evidence which should have been put on the table for more than ten years now," she said on broadcaster BFMTV.
-Why, she asked, did Darmanin not extend this principle across the whole of French territory.
+She too argued that the measure could be extended across all of France.

 Mayotte, which lies northwest of Madagascar, became a full-fledged French department in 2011.

-Thousands of Comorans fleeing poverty and corruption make the trip across to Mayotte in search of higher living standards every year.
+Thousands of Comorans fleeing poverty and corruption make the trip across to Mayotte every year in search of higher living standards.

 The influx has caused major tensions, with many locals on Mayotte complaining about crime and poverty.
 There have been weeks of protest against insecurity and the migration crisis.
 A months-long water crisis has exacerbated tensions.